Libyan al Qaeda suspect appears in court in New York

 "There is no allegation that he had any connection to al Qaeda after 1994, and he is eager to move forward with the legal process in this case," Patton said.

-Kaplan set a date of October 22 to appoint a permanent defence lawyer to represent al-Liby.
+Kaplan set a date of October 22 to appoint a permanent defense lawyer to represent al-Liby.

 Bharara, the Manhattan U.S. Attorney, declined to comment after the hearing.